What it is

 Learn the customs clearance process for international orders.

-If you have ever or are currently thinking about exporting or selling goods to another country, those products have to go through the customs clearance process for the country of import before they can be delivered/transported to their final destination.
+If you are exporting or selling goods to another country, those products must go through the customs clearance process in the importing country before reaching their final destination.

 Whether it is country-specific required paperwork, duties and taxes, or product restrictions, there are many factors that can cause delays or surprises during customs clearance.
 Therefore, familiarizing yourself with the customs clearance process may help importation go more smoothly than it otherwise would.